hlmeS/itm387k/index.md

   - The data pane lets you see the data and modify them
   - The relationship pane allows you to build a model
 * You will typically use all three views and their tools for your visual data exploration process
+* The right-most view pane in your report view show your data fields, and visualization tools.

 #### Getting the data